Philosophy at Shree Hari Yoga School in India

-The word yoga comes from the Sanskrit word yuj, which means ‘yoke’ or ‘union’.
+The word Yoga is termed as “yuj” in Sanskrit which means ‘yoke’ or ‘union’.
 Practising the postures and breathing with awareness develops harmony, unifying the mind, body and spirit, and is helping us to realize our true nature.

 lived in India over 2,200 years ago.
 A true sage and a scholar, he wrote classical texts on Sanskrit grammar and medicine, as well as his Yoga Sutras, the first written statement of yogic philosophy.
 Before that, yoga followed an oral tradition, passed on personally from teacher to student.
 The Gurukula System, a type of residential schooling system in ancient India with shishya (students) living near or with the guru, in the same house.
-The guru-shishya tradition is a sacred one in Hinduism and appears in other religious groups in India, such as Jainism, Buddhism and Sikhism.
+The sacred tradition of guru-shishya in India in Hinduism and other religious groups such as Jainism, Buddhism and Sikhism appeared from ancient times.
 In Shree Hari Yoga school we try to follow this tradition.
 Therefore we have near our two yoga halls 11 accommodations for our students and also Shree Hariji’s accommodation is in the same place.

-Mr Iyengar has said that, “Yoga makes a sincere practitioner into an integrated personality,” Mr Iyengar says.
+Mr Iyengar has said that, “Yoga makes a sincere practitioner into an integrated personality”.
 “It develops a feeling of oneness between man and nature, between man and man, and between man and his Maker, thus permitting the experience of a feeling of identity with the spirit that pervades all creation.”